 Example: Commission of enquiry into corruption in the police in New South Wales, Australia, 1995-1997.
-The Wood Royal Commission exposed acts of bribery, drug trafficking, money laundering and instances of evidence fabrication numbering in the hundreds.
-Read more
+The Wood Royal Commission exposed acts of

-The detective division of Kings Cross, in Sydney, was found to be guilty of corruption at virtually all ranks, refusing to attend crime scenes while essentially commandeering the local drug trade.
-Trevor Laken, then head of the Kings Cross Drug Unit, oversaw the corrupt extraction of payments from strip clubs and drug dealers for a significant period of time, probably remaining unnoticed because the volume of cases was high and the turnover of officers in the department was low.
+The detective division of Kings Cross, in Sydney, was found to be guilty of corruption at all ranks, refusing to attend crime scenes while essentially commandeering the local drug trade.
+Trevor Laken, then head of the Kings Cross Drug Unit, oversaw the corrupt extraction of payments from strip clubs and drug dealers for a significant period of time, remaining unnoticed because the volume of cases was high and the turnover of officers in the department was low.